cward-dev/dev10-program-classwork/week-03/assessment/solar-farm/README.md

   * Will also require the following private helper methods:
     * String serialize(Panel panel) and Panel deserialize(String value)
     * void writeAll() // repopulates the data file
-    * Strategy: use findAll() as the dependency for all other methods, returning an ArrayList<Panel> that will be updated and written back to the file with writeAll()
+    * Strategy: use findAll() as the starting point for all other methods, returning an ArrayList\<Panel> that will be updated and written back to the file with writeAll()
-      * // Unsure if "dependency" is correct term in the context of methods rather than objects
 * DataAccessException (extends Exception)
   * Custom exception that notifies us when we encounter an error accessing the data file

 ### Domain Layer
+* Time (Estimate): 1 hour, 30 minutes
+  * Time (Actual) : tbd
 * PanelService - dependencies : PanelRepository repository
   * Will handle all data from the PanelRepository and validate it to be passed to the View
-  * List<Panel> findBySection(String section)
+  * List\<Panel> findBySection(String section)
   * Panel findById(int panelId)
   * Panel findByLocation(String section, int row, int column)
-  * PanelResult updateById(int panelId)
-  * PanelResult updateBySection(String section)
+  * PanelResult update(Panel panel)
-  * List\<Panel> updateByRange(int rowStart, int columnStart, int rowEnd, int columnEnd) // bulk update features
+  * List\<Panel> updateRange(String section, int rowStart, int columnStart, int rowEnd, int columnEnd) // bulk update features
+    * Not sure how I will implement this yet.
+Either will need to findBySection() then initialize an array and populate with Panels in given range, or may move this to the controller and have it send each capsule to be updated to the service individually (although this seems inefficient)
   * PanelResult add(Panel panel)
   * PanelResult delete(int panelId)
   * PanelResult validateInputs(Panel panel) // Used to validate that a Panel argument is a valid Panel
 * PanelResult
-  * private ArrayList<String> messages
+  * private ArrayList\<String> messages
   * private Panel payload;
   * void addErrorMessage() // will include domain's custom error messages that are displayed to the user when needed
   * boolean isSuccess() // if messages.size() == 0 then returns true // used to determine if repository action was successful
   * getter and setter for Panel payload, only getter for String messages

 ### UI Layer
+* Time (Estimate): 3 hours, 30 minutes
+  * Time (Actual) : tbd
 * Controller - dependencies: PanelService service, View view
   * run() // tries calling runMenu() and finally catches our DataAccessException that was thrown around, printing "Fatal Err: " + ex
   * runMenu() // get menu selection from view and allow continued selections until EXIT is selected
-  * displayPanels() - get header from view, get panel section from view, get List<Panel> from service, get display of panels from view
+  * displayPanels() - get header from view, get panel section from view, get List\<Panel> from service, get display of panels from view
-  * createPanel() - get header from view, get new Panel from view, get PanelResult from service, get displayResult from view
+  * createPanel() - get header from view, get new Panel from view, send panel to service and get PanelResult from service, get displayResult from view
+  * updatePanelById() - get header from view, get panelId from view, get Panel from service, get updated panel from view, get displayResult from view
+  * updatePanelBySection() - get header from view, get section from view, get List\<Panel> from service, get updated fields from view, send updated panels to service and return PanelResult, get displayResult from View
-  * updatePanel() - get header from view, get section from view, get List<Panel> from view, get updated panel from view, check if panel is null, send updated panel to service and return PanelResult, get displayResult from view
+  * updatePanel() - get header from view, get section from view, get List\<Panel> from view, get updated panel from view, check if panel is null, send updated panel to service and return PanelResult, get displayResult from view
   * deletePanel() - same flow as update, but using delete methods in view/service
 * View
   * void printHeader()